mercadopago/devsite-docs/guides/resources/document-types.en.md

 # Document types

-The types of documents accepted when charging through Mercado Pago vary by country.
+The document types accepted when charging through Mercado Pago vary by country.

 > NOTE
 >